-Facebook scraps accounts trying to influence November's U.S. elections
+Facebook says it uncovers new meddling before 2018 U.S. elections

 “This kind of behavior is not allowed on Facebook because we don’t want people or organizations creating networks of accounts to mislead others about who they are, or what they’re doing,” the company said in a blogpost.

-“We’re still in the very early stages of our investigation and don’t have all the facts — including who may be behind this,” Facebook said.

-More than 290,000 accounts followed at least one of the pages and that about $11,000 had been spent on about 150 ads, the4 company said.
+More than 290,000 accounts followed at least one of the pages and that about $11,000 had been spent on about 150 ads, Facebook said.
 The pages had created about 30 events since May 2017.

-Facebook told U.S. lawmakers this week that it detected the campaign as part of its investigations into election interference, according to the New York Times, which first reported Facebook taking down the accounts.
+Facebook for months has been on the defensive about influence activity on its site and concerns over user privacy tied to longstanding agreements with developers that allowed them access to private user data.

+Facebook identified influence activity around at least two issues, including a counter-protest to a “Unite the Right II” rally set next week in Washington.
+The other was the #AbolishICE social media campaign aimed at the U.S. Immigration and Customs Enforcement agency.

 The company previously had said 126 million Americans may have seen Russian-backed political content on Facebook over a two-year period, and that 16 million may have been exposed to Russian information on Instagram.